PI Meeting FAQs

 Who is invited to attend?

-Registration for the 2023 DRK-12 PI Meeting is now open for PIs of invited projects.
-As PI of your project, the invitation to register is only extended to you at this time.
+Registration for the 2025 DRK-12 PI Meeting is now open for PIs of invited projects.
+NSF-recognized principal investigators of invited projects may register at this time.
 If you are unable to attend, a PI substitute can register in your place.
 Online registration is on a first-come, first-served basis.
-If you are a PI on an active DRK-12 project and did not receive an invitation via email in January, please contact cadre@edc.org.
+If you are a PI on a DRK-12 project that will be actively funded in June 2025 and did not receive an invitation via email in January, please contact cadre@edc.org.
 Once the meeting is at capacity, CADRE can only allow attendees off the waitlist if there is a cancellation.

 What if I’m an invited PI and cannot attend?